Monles/UWE-CyberWest-Microbits-Extended/README.md

 ### 🍧 Have fun with Morse code

-I prepared a sample to illustrate how Morse code works.
+The following sample illustrates how Morse code works.

 #### 🔗 Links